 Other amendments that are likely to affect all cars, regardless of transmission, include but are not limited to: reversing light tests, brake fluid deterioration failures and further scrutiny of steering systems – a steering box with a heavy leak will result in instant MOT failure.

 To ensure that your vehicle is in the best possible condition for both everyday usage and MOT purposes, we have compiled our top suggestions for continuous customer maintenance:

 The highest national average failure rate is within this category with 49.4% of cars without properly maintained lights and indicators.
 Be sure to check that these function correctly by regularly testing full and dipped beam headlights, rear and sidelights, hazard lights as well as all four indicators.

 The minimum legal requirement for tyre tread depth is 1.6mm – one way to determine whether or not your tyres are too worn is if you place a 20 pence coin in the area between the tread and if the raised area of the coin is above the tread, then the tyre needs replacing.

 3. Registration Plates and VIN

-Number plates must be clean and legible with no cracks in order for your MoT technician to consider these meet the fully visible requirement.
+Number plates must be clean and legible with no cracks in order for your MoT technician to consider these to meet the fully visible requirement.

 4. Windscreen Wipers

-Firstly, top up screenwash if necessary, then check for splits in the windscreen wipers to ensure that they are able to adequately wipe away any residue for a clear driver’s view of the road.
+Firstly, top-up screenwash if necessary, then check for splits in the windscreen wipers to ensure that they are able to adequately wipe away any residue for a clear driver’s view of the road.

 The suspension on your vehicle must be functioning to a certain standard; if you press down heavily on the front of your car and it bounces up and down then this a sign that the shock absorbers may be worn.